gazaskygeeks/Coding-Foundations-course/coursebook/Week 02/session-02/topic.md

-## HTML

-HTML stands for Hyper Text Markup Language.
-It is used to design web pages using a markup language.
-HTML is the combination of Hypertext and Markup language.
-Hypertext defines the link between the web pages.
-A markup language is used to define the text document within tag which defines the structure of web pages.

 ## HTML5

-### HTML5 is the latest version of Hypertext Markup Language that adds a handful of new HTML elements we can use to better define our page’s content for search engines
+ HTML5 is the latest evolution of the standard that defines HTML.
+HTML5 has new HTML elements that you can use it to better define our page’s content for search engines.

+ **The purpose of HTML5** is primarily to make it easier for web developers and browser creators to follow consensus-based standards that make compliance more efficient and empowering.
+It's also designed to provide better, faster, more consistent user experiences for desktop and mobile visitors.

 ### What HTML5 do